eclecticlogic/pedal-tx/README.md

 3. JTA v 1.1
 4. hibernate-core and hibernate-entitymanager 4.3 or higher.
 5. JDBC4 compliant driver and connection pool manager (BoneCP recommended).
+6. For data loader: groovy-all 2.3 or above

 # Configuration